polubis/4markdown/DS.md

 import type { ImagesState } from './models';

 const useImagesState = create<ImagesState>(() => ({
+  // Required
   is: `idle`,
 }));
-const getImagesState = useImagesState.getState;
-const setImagesState = useImagesState.setState;
-const replaceImagesState = (state: ImagesState): void => {
+const getImagesState = useImagesState.getState; // May be skipped if not needed const setImagesState = useImagesState.setState; // May be skipped if not needed const replaceImagesState = (state: ImagesState): void => {
-  useImagesState.setState(state, true);
+  // May be skipped if not needed useImagesState.setState(state, true);
 };